 This is a fiberboard that’s made of cellulose material.
 New paperboard comes from virgin stock from trees.
 If you’re going to use this, make sure the paperboard comes from responsibly managed forests.

-This is thicker than paper – around 10-point or 12-point in caliper.
-This translated to 10 thousandths or 12 thousandths of an inch.
+This is thicker than paper, around 10-point or 12-point in caliper.
+This translates to 10 thousandths or 12 thousandths of an inch.

 This is a common material used to create folding cartons because it’s manufactured to minimize cracking even if it’s bent or folded.
 It’s also made with a special coating to keep it smooth and printable.